The Most Romantic Edinburgh Proposal Ever

 I spun around and Ben was on one knee with all my friends sitting in the pews behind him.
 I think I burst into tears.

 Having my friends by my side on one of the most special days of our lives was the perfect proposal and showed me how much Ben understood me.
-We got married in September last year at George IV registry office with our beautiful son (Harris, 2) by our side.
+We got married in September 2016 at George IV Registry Office with our beautiful son (Harris, 2) by our side.
 It was so special being able to take our photos outside St Giles.